-A seductive seaside sanctuary in Portugal's Algarve region, Martinhal Sagres makes the most of its location with big glass windows that showcase the beachcomber’s paradise just beyond the door.
+A seaside sanctuary in Portugal's Algarve region, Martinhal Sagres makes the most of its location with big glass windows that showcase the beachcomber’s paradise just beyond the door.
 Natural materials dominate the decor – stone, timber, cork – creating a serene environment for admiring ocean views.
 This family-friendly hotel also has a pampering spa and outdoor pool on-site, with a beach and national park for quiet neighbours.

 Get this when you book through us: